m-weigand/mw_pinenote_misc/rockchip_ebc/patches/Readme.md

 **WARNING: Due to time constraints these modifications are not well tested!
 Use with care.**
 See the **Usage** section below for information on how to use the new features.

+** see https://github.com/m-weigand/linux ** for the actual patches.

 ## Based upon

 * Smaeuls repository https://github.com/smaeul/linux.git